 The drops echoing in the tent, and as the wind blew stronger I zipped the front of the tent closed and lay my head down on my bed.

-The wind was changing temperature, and the sound of trickling rain was causing my eyes to heavy, and after a short nap I awoke to a different sound of water.
+The wind was changing temperature, and the sound of trickling rain was causing my eyes to become heavy, and after a short nap, I awoke to a different sound of water.
 Not a constant downpour, but a sporadic tapping of droplets.

 I inspected the floor around me, and noting how much sand I’ve brought inside, I also breathed a sigh as there wasn’t any water.